 According to Raymond, protective plywood or boards (kicking boards) should be installed at least halfway up the walls.

-Wood siding has been a traditional favorite for run-in sheds.
+Wood siding has been a traditional favourite for run-in sheds.
 Is losing its popularity, says Goble.
-“It’s become progressively more expensive and there is a maintenance factor that isn’t present with aluminum, which is now getting to be more popular.”.
+“It’s become progressively more expensive and there is a maintenance factor that isn’t present with aluminium, which is now getting to be more popular.”.